 Linkages Between Programme and other Interventions within the Sector

 The design of the CPP Programme provided inter-linkages among the four sub-projects, i.e. CALLC, CCA, and PESILUP, as the Programme provided the overarching institutional arrangements and coordination.
 In addition, CPP was developed in an environment where lessons from relevant on-going initiatives could be used to enrich the development process.
 The Programme was linked to various other new or ongoing projects in Namibia at the time.
-Of these, the major projects included the UNEP’s Kalahari Namib Project and Desert Margin’s Programme; UNDP’s Small Grants Programme (SGP) and the Strengthening the Protected Area Network (SPAN) project; World Bank’s NACOMA and Integrated Community Based Ecosystem Management (ICEMA) projects.
-At the time of the CCP programme design, UNEP was already developing the Kalahari Namib Project and funding the Desert Margins Programme while UNDP was implementing various projects including the SGP and the Strengthening the SPAN Project.
+Of these, the major projects included the UNEP’s Kalahari Namib Project and Desert Margin’s Programme; GEF Small Grants Programme (SGP); and the UNDP supported GEF funded Strengthening the Protected Area Network (SPAN) project; World Bank’s NACOMA and Integrated Community Based Ecosystem Management (ICEMA) projects.
+At the time of the CCP programme design, UNEP was already developing the Kalahari Namib Project and funding the Desert Margins Programme while UNDP was implementing various projects including the GEF SGP and the Strengthening the SPAN Project.
 The World Bank was also supporting national level initiatives such as NACOMA and ICEMA.
 Linkages with other interventions are demonstrated in Annex 11.

 Management Arrangements